-The researcher used the constructive thinking scale of Epstein and Meier (1989), which Morsi et al. (2020) Arabized, developed, and modified its items.
-The scale consisted of (78) items distributed over seven dimensions: global constructive thinking, (7) items, emotional coping, (18) items, behavioral coping, (11) items, personal superstitious, (6) items, categorical thinking, (13) items, esoteric thinking, (13) items, and naive optimism, (10) items.
+The researcher used the constructive thinking scale developed by Epstein and Meier (1989), which was Arabized, developed, and modified by Morsi et al. (2020).
+The scale consisted of 78 items distributed over seven dimensions: global constructive thinking (7 items), emotional coping (18 items), behavioral coping (11 items), personal superstitious (6 items), categorical thinking (13 items), esoteric thinking (13 items), and naive optimism (10 items).

-After presenting the scale to the jurors, they agreed to delete item stated as "I never learned to read" from the dimension of behavioral coping because it is not clear, and does not belong to the dimension, and they agreed to delete item stated as "I care about others' opinions of me" from the dimension of emotional coping because it is does not belong to the dimension, and they agreed to delete items stated as "There are two types of people: successful people and failures" and "Two + two = four" from the dimension of categorical thinking because it is unclear, and they agreed to delete item stated as "When I have many tasks, I make a plan to accomplish them and stick to it" from the dimension of esoteric thinking because it is does not belong to the dimension
+After presenting the scale to the jurors, they agreed to delete item stated as "I never learned to read" from the dimension of behavioral coping because it is not clear, and it does not belong to the dimension.
+Also, they agreed to delete item stated as "I care about others' opinions of me" from the dimension of emotional coping because it is does not belong to the dimension.
+Furthermore, they also agreed to delete items stated as "There are two types of people: successful people and failures" and "Two + two = four" from the dimension of categorical thinking because it is unclear.
+They also agreed to delete item stated as "When I have many tasks, I make a plan to accomplish them and stick to it" from the dimension of esoteric thinking because it does not belong to the dimension.

-Accordingly, the scale became composed of (73) items distributed over seven dimensions, which are: global constructive thinking (7) items, emotional coping (17) items, behavioral coping (10) items, personal superstitious thinking (6) items, categorical thinking (11) items, esoteric thinking (12) items, and naive optimism (10) items.
+Accordingly, the scale became composed of 73 items distributed over seven dimensions, which are: global constructive thinking (7 items), emotional coping (17 items), behavioral coping (10 items), personal superstitious thinking (6 items), categorical thinking (11 items), esoteric thinking (12 items), and naive optimism (10 items).

-The reliability of the constructive thinking scale was also confirmed through the internal consistency coefficient (Cronbach's alpha), where it reached (0.88) for the global constructive thinking domain, (0.93) for the behavioral coping domain, (0.93) for the emotional coping domain, (0.92) for the categorical thinking domain, (0.84) for the naive optimism domain, (0.95) for the esoteric thinking domain, (0.76) for the personal superstitious thinking domain.
+The reliability of the constructive thinking scale was also confirmed through the internal consistency coefficient (Cronbach's alpha), where it reached 0.88 for the global constructive thinking domain, 0.93 for the behavioral coping domain, 0.93 for the emotional coping domain, 0.92 for the categorical thinking domain, 0.84 for the naive optimism domain, 0.95 for the esoteric thinking domain, and 0.76 for the personal superstitious thinking domain.